mikimoqi/Data-Analysis-Using-Python-/README.md

 ## Milestones

-Milestone 2 is completed and stored inside the .ipynb_checkpoints folder
+Milestone 2 is completed and stored inside the analysis/.ipynb_checkpoints folder

 ## Describe your topic/interest in about 150-200 words